ninxsoft/MacUserGenerator/README.md

 ![Export](Readme%20Resources/Export.png)

-## Coming soon
-*   [ ]   User account pictures are currently not being applied.

 ## Things I would love some help with
 *   [ ]   A proper app icon.
 It's horrible.
 *   [ ]   Maybe a better app name? **MacUserGenerator (MUG)** is a play on words on **CreateUserPkg (CUP)**.
 Open to alternatives 😀.
 *   [ ]   Ability for the user account to be allowed to unlock FileVault (FDE).

 ## Requirements
-*   Written in Swift 4.0.
+*   Written in Swift 4.3.
-*   Built using Xcode 9.1.
+*   Built using Xcode 9.3.
 *   Builds run on OS X El Capitan 10.11 or later.
 *   Exports tested on macOS Sierra 10.12 and later.